UsabilityEngineering/Buddy-Up/requirements/README.md

 After some chiding from his doctor, Stefan has been wanting to improve his lifestyle but is afraid to start going to the gym.
 He has never gone before and is worried that everyone there already knows what they are doing and that he will seem foolish as a beginner.
 He wishes he knew someone who could guide him through some exercises.

-Goals
+Goals:
-Find someone who can guide him through working out Wants to improve his lifestyle
+* Find someone who can guide him through working out
+* Wants to improve his lifestyle

 ### Scenarios: